AincradOT/platform/docs/runbooks/bootstrap-github-foundation.md

 - create core repositories if they do not exist
 - ensure branch protection rules are in place

-5. Configure CI for foundation
+5. Configure CI for platform

-Add a GitHub Actions workflow in `foundation` that:
+Add a GitHub Actions workflow in `platform` that:

 - runs `terraform plan` on pull requests that touch the `github/` directory
 - runs `terraform apply` on merges to `main` for the same directory